NativeScript/plugins/packages/camera/README.md

     });
 ```

-### Save a picture
+### Saving a picture

-To save a picture with the width & height that you have defined you must use the `imageAsset` and save it to the file system like so:
+To save a picture with the width & height that you have defined you must use the `imageAsset` and save it to the file system as follows:

 ```TypeScript
 import { ImageSource, knownFolders, path } from '@nativescript/core';